Glebuar/boomi-python/examples/README.md

 3. **Discover**: Use `01_discover_analyze/` examples to explore your account
 4. **Build**: Follow the lifecycle stages for complete integration development

-For detailed implementation status and priorities, see `README_LIFECYCLE.md`.
+For specific implementation details, see individual file documentation.